 Today marks my grandparent’s 60th wedding anniversary.
 Since the diamond is the traditional gift for a 60th anniversary, I thought I might make a cake in the shape of a diamond to honor the occasion.
 I found this would be fairly easy to accomplish if I wanted to make a baseball diamond, but I was thinking more along the lines of a sparkly diamond.
 I struck out finding the diamond pan or mold I envisioned.

 At a loss as to what to make, I started thinking about a graham cracker recipe I saw in The Craft of Baking by Karen DeMasco and Mindy Fox.
-(Karen, coincidentally, also grew up in Cleveland like Warren Brown mentioned in last night’s post).
 Graham crackers for “Gram-ma” and “Gram-pa” seemed like an acceptable idea.
-I made the chocolate wafer cookies I used for the Ice Box Cake, so I reasoned I could make my own graham crackers to use in a future graham cracker cake.
+I made my own chocolate wafer cookies for an ice box cake, so I reasoned I could make my own graham crackers to use in a future graham cracker cake.

 The pictures in the cookbook were of lovely, symmetrical, dark brown square crackers.
 I set out with the best intentions to measure and mark the dough into perfect squares as the recipe instructed, but when it came down to it, I didn’t feel like making the process that complicated.
-I just wrote that baking did not need to be overly complicated or time consuming, so I took my own advice and used a round cookie cutter to cut the dough.
+Baking does not need to be overly complicated or time consuming, so I took my own advice and used a round cookie cutter to cut the dough.